-Nuts of all kinds are mother nature’s perfect food!
-They are packed full of plant protein, healthy fats, fiber, antioxidants, and are abundant in LOTS of vital vitamins and minerals.
+Nuts of all kinds are mother nature’s perfect food.
+They are packed full of plant protein, healthy fats, fiber, they’re rich in antioxidants, and are abundant in LOTS of vital vitamins and minerals.

 Although often overlooked in the modern diet, nuts are actually something we have been chomping down on since the beginning of time.
-Back then their amazing properties helped give us the strength and muscle power to fight off saber toothed tigers, and s a food just doesn’t get more caveman than that does it?
+Back in the old days their amazing properties helped give us the strength and muscle power to fight off saber toothed tigers – and a food just doesn’t get more caveman than that does it?